osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Get AAD Tenant in Tenant"></a>

-Validate that Azure Active Directory Tenant exists in this OSIsoft Cloud Services Tenant.
+Validates that Azure Active Directory tenant exists in this OSIsoft Cloud Services tenant.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text